inkanfung/LoanCalculator/KanOnerioSolution/README.md

 }

 Incorporating a timeseries of base interest rates instead of a fixed rate.

+1. First idea that came to mind was using a Map stores the holidays as key-value pairs. where the key is a LocalDate object representing the date of the holiday, and the value is a String representing the name of the holiday.

+import java.time.LocalDate;
+import java.util.Map;
+import java.util.HashMap;

+public class HolidayCalendar {

+    private static final Map<LocalDate, String> HOLIDAYS = new HashMap<>();

+    static {
+        HOLIDAYS.put(LocalDate.of(2023, 1, 1), "New Year's Day");
+        HOLIDAYS.put(LocalDate.of(2023, 4, 14), "Good Friday");
+        HOLIDAYS.put(LocalDate.of(2023, 4, 17), "Easter Monday");
+        HOLIDAYS.put(LocalDate.of(2023, 5, 1), "May Day");
+        HOLIDAYS.put(LocalDate.of(2023, 5, 29), "Spring Bank Holiday");
+        HOLIDAYS.put(LocalDate.of(2023, 8, 28), "Summer Bank Holiday");
+        HOLIDAYS.put(LocalDate.of(2023, 12, 25), "Christmas Day");
+        HOLIDAYS.put(LocalDate.of(2023, 12, 26), "Boxing Day");
+    }

+    public static boolean isHoliday(LocalDate date) {
+        return HOLIDAYS.containsKey(date);
+    }

+    public static String getHolidayName(LocalDate date) {
+        return HOLIDAYS.get(date);
+    }
+}

+getHolidayName method returns the name of a holiday given its date, by looking up the corresponding value in the HOLIDAYS map.

+2. Deep Dive and found a more relevant solution called - NavigableMap is a SortedMap with additional functionality to navigate through the keys or entries.

+The keys in this case are dates, and the values are the base interest rates.

+A TreeMap is a popular implementation of the NavigableMap interface.

+It stores key-value pairs in a balanced binary search tree, allowing you to perform most operations in logarithmic time.

+NavigableMap<LocalDate, BigDecimal> baseInterestRates = new TreeMap<>();
+baseInterestRates.put(LocalDate.of(2020, 1, 1), BigDecimal.valueOf(2.5));
+baseInterestRates.put(LocalDate.of(2020, 7, 1), BigDecimal.valueOf(2.0));
+baseInterestRates.put(LocalDate.of(2021, 1, 1), BigDecimal.valueOf(1.5));
+baseInterestRates.put(LocalDate.of(2021, 6, 1), BigDecimal.valueOf(1.75));

+look up the base interest rate for the current date using the floorEntry(date) method.
+This method returns the most recent entry with a key less than or equal to the specified date.

 Adding support for other financial products, such as credit cards, using a modular approach.